Maritime Blockchain Labs

 - Build international visibility through the addition of one to two board members

-90 percent of the world’s goods are transported on cargo ships.
+Up to 90 percent of the world’s goods are transported on cargo ships.

-Denmark, Singapore, Thailand, USA
+Netherlands, Denmark, Singapore, USA

-- Katherine A. Foster Chief Strategy Officer, Blockchain Labs for Open Collaboration (BLOC)
+Katherine A. Foster Chief Strategy Officer, Blockchain Labs for Open Collaboration (BLOC)

 Accountability in the Maritime Fuel Supply Chain